coursera-ricardor/getdata-009/README.md

 **Note:**

-a) The step 4 was included in the merging process, expandind the "features" as a field names of the calculated data set.
+a.
+The step 4 was included in the merging process, expandind the "features" as a field names of the calculated data set.
-b) Maybe you will see lots of unnecesary code and steps added to the simple merging process.
+b.
+Maybe you will see lots of unnecesary code and steps added to the simple merging process.
    I used this project as a personal training to learn more about R.

 **IMPORTANT:**

-a) You need to EDIT the script "run_analysis.R" to set your PERSONAL preferences in where to run the script and store all the files downloaded, expanded and produced.
+a.
+You need to EDIT the script "run_analysis.R" to set your PERSONAL preferences in where to run the script and store all the files downloaded, expanded and produced.
 Look for the variables "I_" specially "dWorkingDir".
 The script won't run if you don't change this variable.
-b) the output files will be in csv format, not txt.This to read them faster in Excel and see the contents.
+b. the output files will be in csv format, not txt.This to read them faster in Excel and see the contents.

 =================================================================================
 * Merge calculated Datasets*